 Skirt Solid navy blue or plaid skirt, no shorter than three inches above the knee, no visible shorts underneath.
 Blouse White buttondown oxford, long sleeve, no patterned t-shirt underneath.
-Sweater Navy long sleeve sweater or vest with St. Katharine's monogram in white.
+Sweater/ 1/4 Zip Navy long sleeve sweater or vest with St. Katharine's monogram in white.
+Alternative is the navy 1⁄4 zip sweatshirt.
 Socks Navy blue knee socks Tights Navy blue opaque tights Shoes Slip on or lace up shoes with non-skid soles and full heel.
-Navy blue, black, brown or tan.
-Suggested brands are Merrells Jungle Mocs and Bucks.
+Navy blue, black, brown or tan, no exceptions, the shoes must be a solid color.
+Accepted styles are Merrells Jungle Mocs, Sperry Topsiders, lace-up Bucks.
+Shoes can be less expensive brands but must be of like kind and quality.
 Sneakers are to be worn only on gym day.
 Jewelry/ A cross or religious medal may be worn.
 Small post earrings only.
 One Hair single bracelet only.
 No makeup is permitted, including nail polish for Accessories grades K-7.
-Plain simple barrettes or headbands that complement the uniform.
-Optional Below is an option to the girls' winter uniform Trouser Navy plain front khaki pants Shirt White long sleeved buttondown oxford Sweater Mandatory navy blue sweater or vest with St. Katharine's monogram
+Plain simple barrettes or headbands that complement the uniform. utiliottii.
+Optional Below is an option to the girls' winter uniform Trouser Navy plain front khaki pants Shirt White long sleeved buttondown oxford Sweater/ 1/4 Zip Mandatory navy blue sweater or vest with St. Katharine's monogram, Alternative is the navy 1⁄4 zip sweatshirt.